xiangyan99/JenkinsCiCD2Azure/Jenkins-AspnetCore-AKS.md

 * Deploy secret of Azure ACR

+(You can skip this step if you have already done it in first-time deployment)

 ```bash
   kubectl create secret docker-registry regsecret --docker-server=${acr_server} --docker-username=${acr_username} --docker-password=${acr_password} --docker-email=${your_email}
 ```

 * Deploy secret of Applicatin Insights instrumentation key

+(You can skip this step if you have already done it in first-time deployment)

 ```bash
   kubectl create secret generic aspnetcoredemo-secrets --from-literal=AppInsightsKey=${ai_key}